greym0uth/progress-tracker/README.md

 ## About

+This project contains tools for professional esports management.
 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Getting Started